 After all, the greatest objective for any sales team is hitting the yearly sales quota.
-A sales strategy is a master plan that follows extensive market research and corporate introspection, and allows a company to keep on selling its products and services effectively.
-If you do it right, your sales agents will have a field day converting leads into customers, and helping your business grow.
+A sales strategy is a master plan that follows extensive market research and corporate introspection and allows a company to keep on selling its products and services effectively.
+If you do it right, your sales agents will have a field day converting leads into customers and helping your business grow.

 Successful businesses reevaluate their sales strategies every month.
 After having a look at your historic sales, current market conditions, target demographics, and marketing strategies, you devise a monthly sales strategy that will help you attain your goals.
-Not only does this premeditation equip your sales team with valuable market and customer information, it also allows you to put your finger on any risks, opportunities, or droughts that might pop up soon.
+Not only does this premeditation equip your sales team with valuable market and customer information, but it also allows you to put your finger on any risks, opportunities, or droughts that might pop up soon.

 Feeling a bit overwhelmed?
 Want to create a sales strategy for your business, but don’t know where to start?
 Fret not, the following list of steps should be enough to help you set up your own sales plan: